owenpb/bayesian/README.md

 # Bayesian Inference
-## Uses Bayesian inference to infer the posterior probability density of $e$
+## Uses Bayesian inference to infer the posterior probability density of the base of the natural log